raulbh/hello-world/README.md

 # Start the application with an entry point script
 ENTRYPOINT ["./entrypoints/docker-entrypoint.sh"]
 ```
-As you can see I adden an ENTRYPOINT script located in *./entrypoints*
+As you can see I added an ENTRYPOINT script located in *./entrypoints*
 ```
 #!/bin/sh